 I’d like to say these phrases are often said by paraprofessionals, but I’ve heard them said just as often by trained professionals in graduate-level programs.

 These statements are well-intentioned (you hope), and can come from a place of concern.
 We might be concerned about a client’s health or concerned about the client’s children.
 However, these statements can also reflect our values about life and one “should” behave or live.
-They can also reveal the implicit bias we might have about individuals in poverty.
-Such biases can include the idea that people in poverty are experiencing these issues due to their own fault or that they are not trying hard enough to overcome these barriers.
+They can also reveal the implicit bias we might have about individuals dealing with financial insecurity.
+Such biases can include the idea that people with less access to resources are experiencing these issues due to their own fault or that they are not trying hard enough to overcome these barriers.
 At worst, these statements can be read as harmful microagressions (or straight up aggressions), and, at best, they can cause a mental health professional to stumble in the building of the therapeutic relationship.

 When we say these statements to clients, they can send the message that:

 - We are the experts in how they should live their lives